MRPacketDev/MRPacket-Connect/README.md

 This is a PHP class library for connecting to the MRPacket API.

-MRPacket helps you to optimizes the shipping process of packages and making it efficient.
+MRPacket helps you to easily compare products from different logistics partners, print labels and perform tracking of your shipments.

 ## Getting Started